Setjetting: A Guide to Film Location Travel on a Budget

 Understanding Setjetting

 Setjetting blends film fandom with travel.
-Enthusiasts visit the actual locations where movies and TV shows were filmed, walking the same streets and standing where iconic scenes were captured.
-New Zealand’s Lord of the Rings landscapes, Iceland’s Game of Thrones settings, the Amalfi Coast from various films.
-These places become as recognizable as the actors who performed there.
-That’s what makes setjetting endearing to movie lovers: it bridges fiction and reality in tangible ways.
+Enthusiasts visit the actual locations where movies and TV shows were filmed, walking the same ground and standing where iconic scenes happened.
+That’s what makes setjetting endearing to people who love both film and travel: it bridges fiction and reality in tangible, physical ways that rewatching a film never quite does.

 Budget Airlines

-Flight costs often represent the biggest travel expense.
-Budget carriers like Ryanair, EasyJet, and Southwest can dramatically reduce this.
+Flight costs typically represent the biggest travel expense.
+Carriers like Ryanair, EasyJet, and Southwest can dramatically reduce this.
 Their networks cover filming locations across Europe and the Americas at fractions of legacy carrier prices.
 Subscribe to fare alerts and book during sales.
-Probably should have led with this, honestly, but timing your ticket purchase matters more than which website you use.
+Probably should have led with this, honestly: timing your ticket purchase matters more for the final price than which booking website you use.
+Set alerts and wait for the dip.

 Travel Light

-Budget airlines charge for checked bags.
-A quality carry-on that meets standard size requirements can save $50-100 per flight.
+Budget airlines charge meaningfully for checked bags.
+A quality carry-on that meets standard size requirements can save $50-100 per flight leg.
 Pack versatile clothing, minimize toiletries, and leave room for the inevitable souvenirs.
-I’ve done two-week European trips with just a backpack.
+I’ve done two-week European trips with just a backpack and returned with things I hadn’t brought.
+It’s possible.

 Accommodation Hacks

-Hotels near major filming locations often charge premium prices.
-Airbnb, hostels, and Couchsurfing offer alternatives.
-Booking accommodations with kitchens lets you cook meals, cutting food costs significantly.
-Some of my best setjetting trips involved staying just outside the tourist zone and commuting in.
+Hotels near major filming locations often price themselves accordingly.
+Airbnb, hostels, and less-obvious neighborhoods offer alternatives that cut costs substantially.
+Booking accommodations with kitchens lets you cook some meals, which adds up fast over a multi-week trip.
+Some of my best setjetting trips involved staying just outside the tourist zone and commuting in each day.

 Travel Rewards Programs

 Airline and hotel loyalty programs accumulate value over time.
-Credit cards with travel rewards accelerate point earning.
-A few years of strategic spending can yield enough points for free flights to distant filming locations.
-The system rewards consistency, so pick one airline alliance and stick with it.
+Credit cards with travel rewards accelerate point earning on everyday spending.
+A few years of strategic use can produce enough points for free flights to distant filming locations.
+The system rewards consistency — pick one airline alliance and commit to it rather than spreading points across programs that never reach redemption thresholds.

 Exploring Local Cuisine

-Street food and local markets provide authentic experiences without tourist-restaurant prices.
-Apps like Yelp and TripAdvisor help locate affordable spots where locals actually eat.
-Some of my favorite meals near filming locations have been from vendors who’ve never heard of the productions that brought me there.
+Street food and local markets provide authentic experiences at a fraction of tourist-restaurant prices.
+Apps help locate spots where locals actually eat rather than where visitors end up.
+Some of my favorite meals near filming locations have been from vendors who have never heard of the productions that brought me there and couldn’t care less.

 Free Attractions

-Many filming locations are in public spaces: streets, parks, historic sites.
-No admission required.
-Museums often have free days.
-Walking tours cover filming locations at minimal cost.
-Research before you go to identify which spots require tickets and which you can access freely.
+Many filming locations are in public spaces: streets, parks, historic sites with no admission charge.
+Museums often have free entry days.
+Walking tours cover filming locations at minimal cost compared to organized excursions.
+Research before you go to identify which spots require tickets and which you can access freely — the ratio is often better than you expect.

 Public Transportation

-Metro systems, buses, and trams cost far less than taxis while providing more authentic experiences.
+Metro systems, buses, and trams cost far less than taxis while providing more authentic local experiences.
 Many cities offer daily or weekly passes for additional savings.
-I’ve reached remote filming locations via public transit that looked complicated on paper but worked perfectly in practice.
+I’ve reached filming locations via public transit that looked complicated on a map but worked perfectly in practice — and the journey itself became part of the experience.

 Travel Insurance

-Trip cancellation, medical emergencies, lost luggage.
-Any of these can derail a budget trip.
+Trip cancellation, medical emergencies, lost luggage — any of these can derail a carefully budgeted trip at significant cost.
 Insurance policies covering these risks are relatively cheap compared to the potential losses.
-Buy it before you go and hope you never need it.
+Buy it before you go and hope sincerely that you never need it.

 Seasonal Travel

-Off-peak seasons mean lower prices and fewer crowds.
-Filming locations in shoulder seasons often look different than their screen appearances, which can be either disappointing or fascinating depending on your perspective.
-Research when productions actually filmed; sometimes the “wrong” season reveals more interesting details.
+Off-peak seasons bring lower prices and smaller crowds.
+Filming locations in shoulder seasons sometimes look different than their screen appearances, which can be either disappointing or interesting depending on your perspective.
+Research when productions actually filmed — the location in winter might reveal details the summer tourist version obscures entirely.

 Work and Travel

-Remote work opportunities have expanded dramatically.
+Remote work opportunities have expanded substantially.
 Freelancing, teaching English, or working remotely can fund extended setjetting trips.
-Some travelers spend months visiting filming locations across continents, sustaining themselves through laptop-based work.
+Some travelers spend months visiting filming locations across multiple continents, sustaining themselves through laptop-based work at cafes that would have been unimaginable as an option ten years ago.

 Practical Technology

-Local SIM cards beat international roaming charges.
-Apps like Maps.me provide offline navigation.
-Hopper predicts flight prices.
-Hostelworld and Booking.com find cheap accommodations.
-Technology has made budget travel vastly easier than it was a decade ago.
+Local SIM cards beat international roaming every time.
+Apps like Maps.me provide offline navigation when data isn’t available.
+Hopper predicts flight prices with reasonable accuracy.
+Technology has made budget travel genuinely easier than it was even a decade ago — use the tools available.

 Flexibility

-Being flexible with dates and even destinations leads to savings.
-A flight to one filming location might cost triple what a nearby alternative would.
-Flexible search tools reveal options you wouldn’t have considered otherwise.
+Being flexible with dates and destinations consistently leads to savings.
+A flight to one filming location might cost triple what a nearby alternative would on the same trip.
+Flexible search tools reveal options you wouldn’t have considered otherwise, and sometimes the alternate location turns out to be more interesting than the original plan.

 House Sitting and Volunteering

-Platforms like TrustedHousesitters connect travelers with homeowners needing house-sitters.
-Free accommodation in exchange for looking after pets or property.
+Platforms like TrustedHousesitters connect travelers with homeowners who need someone to watch their property.
+Free accommodation in exchange for looking after pets or a house.
 Organizations like Workaway offer room and board for volunteer work.
-These arrangements can place you near filming locations at minimal cost.
+These arrangements can place you near filming locations at near-zero accommodation cost.

 Setting a Budget

-Detailed budgeting prevents overspending.
-Knowing your daily limits across accommodation, food, transportation, and attractions helps maintain discipline.
+Detailed budgeting prevents overspending in ways that vague intentions never will.
+Knowing your daily limits across accommodation, food, transportation, and attractions helps you make real-time decisions without mental accounting stress.
 Track expenses during the trip to catch overruns early.
-The goal is sustainable travel, visiting more filming locations over more years rather than one extravagant trip.
+The goal is sustainable travel — visiting more filming locations across more years, not one extravagant trip that prevents the next one.

 Related Articles